Regenerative Travel vs Eco Tourism — What's the Difference, and Why It Matters

 If we can route more travel dollars into the hands of these NGOs, we can accelerate real regeneration at scale.

-I’ll share more about our NGO partnerships in future posts, but the truth is this: Our mission to harness the power of travel to regenerate the world only works if NGOs are at the center of it.
+I'll share more about our NGO partnerships in future posts.
+But the truth is this: our mission to harness the power of travel to regenerate the world only works if NGOs are at the centre of it.

 Sulawesi Coral Restoration Organization Team Gaia One